 |PT 6971||Integration of Theory & Research in Physical Therapy||1|

 A minimum of 12 to 23 semester credit hours based on individual student needs, consisting of concentration area courses, individual studies, field research, supervised teaching, seminars, and/or practica.

-The oral examination is open to all faculty and the public, followed by a closed session with the committee.
+Doctoral candidates must demonstrate successful completion and oral defense of their dissertation research.
+The oral examination includes an oral defense that is open to all faculty and the public, as well as a closed session with the committee.
 The oral examination will be initially limited to the content of the dissertation, but may include any topic suggested by the candidate’s answer.
 May be repeated only once.